martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     *(5 4)

-This works with zero parameters, too; if you have a command called "help" (guile does), and choose not to give it any parameters, just type this (without pressing space before typing it in):
+This works with zero parameters, too.
+For example, you can output a newline to the standard output stream by invoking <tt>[terpri](http://clhs.lisp.se/Body/f_terpri.htm)</tt> like this:

-    help()
+    terpri()

 It's actually quite common to have a function call pass one parameter, where the parameter is calculated using infix notation, so there's a rule to simplify this common case.
 You can use f{x + 1}, which maps to (f {x + 1}) which then maps to (f (+ x 1)).
 This makes it easy to pass a single parameter which happens to be calculated using infix.
 For example, factorial{n - 1} maps to factorial({n - 1}) which maps to (factorial (- n 1)).
 You can try out this simple example: